Redlands City Council agenda: May 5, 2026

-REDLANDS, Calif. — A prolonged early-season heat wave is expected to push temperatures in Redlands into the upper 90s and low 100s this week, with forecasters warning of record-breaking heat across the Inland Empire.
+REDLANDS, Calif. — A prolonged early-season heat wave is pushing temperatures in Redlands into the upper 90s and low 100s this week, with forecasters warning of record-breaking heat across the Inland Empire.

 The National Weather Service has issued a heat advisory through 8 p.m.
 Friday, forecasting highs between the upper 90s and 102 degrees in the San Bernardino and Riverside County valleys, including Redlands.